 Nicotine pouches have become an increasingly popular alternative to smoking and vaping.
 These small, discreet pouches offer a smoke-free, spit-free way to consume nicotine, making them attractive to both people trying to quit smoking and those seeking a more socially acceptable form of nicotine use.

-In this guide, we’ll take a closer look at how nicotine pouches work, how to determine a safe daily usage, and what signs to watch for that may indicate overuse.
+In this guide, we’ll take a closer look at how nicotine pouches work, how to determine a nicotine pouch daily limit, and what signs to watch for that may indicate overuse.

 What Are Nicotine Pouches?